mzemplenyi/mzemplenyi.github.io/research.md

 network.
 In revision. <a href="https://arxiv.org/abs/1709.01577">arXiv preprint arXiv:1709.01577</a>. <br /> <br />

 <center> <strong style="font-size: 135%;"> Sexual and reproductive health </strong> </center>
-My recent work evaluated the effect of the judicial bypass law on delay in time to abortion among minors living in Massachusetts.
-The main findings are summarized in this awesome <a href="https://www.plannedparenthoodaction.org/uploads/filer_public/80/d6/80d62544-5038-4e81-a6de-de013f3abb78/minors_infographic_v9.pdf">infographic</a> made by Planned Parenthood Leauge of Massachusetts.
+I work with several national and global organizations that aim to improve the delivery of sexual and reproductive health to vulnerable populations.
+The goal of my work is to support and grow  research efforts through the use of causal inference and data science.

 + Janiak, E., <u>Fulcher, I. R.</u>, ..., & Goldberg, A. (2019).
 Impact of Massachusetts’ parental involvement law
-on procedural timing among adolescents seeking abortion. <a href="https://journals.lww.com/greenjournal/Fulltext/2019/05000/Massachusetts__Parental_Consent_Law_and_Procedural.19.aspx">Obstetrics & Gynecology, 133(5), 978</a>.
+on procedural timing among adolescents seeking abortion. <a href="https://journals.lww.com/greenjournal/Fulltext/2019/05000/Massachusetts__Parental_Consent_Law_and_Procedural.19.aspx">Obstetrics & Gynecology, 133(5), 978</a>. <i> See awesome <a href="https://www.plannedparenthoodaction.org/uploads/filer_public/80/d6/80d62544-5038-4e81-a6de-de013f3abb78/minors_infographic_v9.pdf">infographic</a> for summary of results. </i>

++ <u>Fulcher, I. R.</u>, Hedt, K., Marealle, S., Abdalla O., Tibaijuka, J., Hoffman, R., Layer, E., Mitchell, M., and Hedt-Gauthier, B. (2020).
+Errors in estimated gestational ages reduce the likelihood of health facility deliveries: results from an observational cohort study in Zanzibar.
+In Press at BMC Health Services Research.